apache/pekko-projection/docs/src/main/paradox/jdbc.md

 ## Blocking JDBC Dispatcher

-JDBC APIs are blocking by design, therefore Akka Projections JDBC will use a dedicated dispatcher to run all JDBC calls.
+JDBC APIs are blocking by design, therefore Apache Pekko Projections JDBC will use a dedicated dispatcher to run all JDBC calls.
 It's important to configure the dispatcher to have the same size as the connection pool.

 Each time the projection handler is called one thread and one database connection will be used.
 If your connection pool is smaller than the number of threads, the thread can potentially block while waiting for the connection pool to provide a connection.